grafana/github-datasource/docs/sources/setup/datasource.md

 ---
-title: 'Configuring data source'
+title: Configure the GitHub data source plugin for Grafana
-menuTitle: Configure data source
+menuTitle: Configure
 description: Configure the GitHub data source plugin to authenticate to GitHub
 keywords:
   - data source